penpaperkeycode/nnq_cnd_study/README.md

 ## Learning Objectives

-- Deep understanding for Deep Learning Quantization & Model Compression Algorithms
+- Deep understanding for Deep Learning Quantization & Compact Networks Design Algorithms

 ## How to Study